koszeggy/KGySoft.Drawing.Tools/README.md

 #### By VSIX Installer

-If you use Visual Studio 2013 or newer the simplest way is to download the [installer package](https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers) from the VisualStudio Marketplace.

-You can perform the install also from Visual Studio by the _Tools/Extensions and Updates..._ (Visual Studio 2019: _Extensions/Manage Extensions_) menu if you search for the "_KGy SOFT Drawing DebuggerVisualizers_" extension.
+If you use Visual Studio 2013 or newer, then you can perform the install directly from Visual Studio by the _Extensions/Manage Extensions_ (older Visual Studio versions: _Tools/Extensions and Updates..._) menu if you search for the "_KGy SOFT Drawing DebuggerVisualizers_" extension.

+Alternatively, you can download the installer package from the VisualStudio Marketplace.
+There are two versions available:
+* A [32-bit version](https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers) for Visual Studio 2013-2019
+* And a [64-bit version](https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers-x64) for Visual Studio 2022

 #### Manual Install